openalea/scipack/doc/doc_pylab/user/index.rst

     :height: 250pt
     :align: center

-    If you right-click on the PyLabPlot_ node then a pop-up window appears (figure above).   **The first options** (marker, markersize, linestyle and color) **are specific to** PyLabPlot_.
+    If you right-click on the :class:`~openalea.pylab_plotting_wralea.py_pylab.PyLabPlot` node then a pop-up window appears (figure above).   **The first options** (marker, markersize, linestyle and color) **are specific to** PyLabPlot_.
 The *figure*  options is common to all the plotting nodes.
 To further customize this node, you need to know the pylab options and add then in the kwargs section as key/value pairs.
 Another way is to convert the x/y data into a specialised object with PyLabLine2D_ as explained later on.

 So, in the pop-up window, we can select a different marker with a different color (e.g., square, red).
 Now, again the question is what if we want to change the transparency of the marker (the `alpha` option in pylab terminology).
 Well this is not possible as it is... since it is not part of the connectors.
 Because it is not reasonable to set too many connectors/options, we created a specialised node inspired from pylab class :class:`pylab.Line2D`, which is called PyLabLine2D_.
 It allows to convert the x and y input data sets into a matplotlib data structure that can be fully customised.
 It works as follows: